nedbat/coveragepy/doc/config.rst

 option, you are replacing all the exclude regexes, so you'll need to also supply the "pragma: no cover" regex if you still want to use it.

+``fail_under`` (integer): a target coverage percentage.
+If the total coverage measurement is under this value, then exit with a status code of 2.

 ``ignore_errors`` (boolean, default False): ignore source code that can't be found.